Flourish Counseling

 Why is goal setting important?
 Why can't we just drift about day-to-day doing what comes naturally at any given point?...Because humans are inherently goal-driven, and if you're drifting about without a goal that you can name, you may likely feel guilty, empty, or lazy.

 And goals don't have to be monumental.
 They don't have to be pie-in-the-sky, dream-big kind of goals.
-They certainly can be, and I would argue that most successful people do, indeed, dream big.
-However, setting and reaching goals involves small, ordinary everyday accomplishments too.
+They certainly can be, and I would argue that many people who feel fulfilled in their life do indeed dream big.
+However, setting and reaching goals involves small, ordinary, everyday accomplishments too.
 Here are four steps to mindfully setting goals that matter.

 1. Define your values.
 Do this first, because when you do, your goals are sure to matter to you.
 Values are, according to the dictionary definition, "a person's principles or standards of behavior; one's judgment of what is important in life."